FrozenVoid/Philosophy-DB/VirtualReality/Risks/SenseHacks/readme.txt

  could be exploited to harm or overload specific circuits in the brain, change moods or alter perception.
-These would be especially potent as invisible, non-perceptible sound scould be inserted in any context or be dynamically generated from multiple sources(as combination or interference pattern).
+These would be especially potent as invisible, non-perceptible sounds could be inserted in any context or be dynamically generated from multiple sources(as combination or interference pattern).
 Induced voice